HR policies

 Our annual leave policy template is downloadable and customisable, so that you can immediately put it into use.
 And it’s completely free.

-What is the standard holiday policy in the UK?
-(Statutory paid holiday)
+What is the standard holiday policy in the UK? (statutory paid holiday)

-By law in the UK, most employees are entitled to 5.6 weeks' (or 28 days’) statutory paid holiday per year.
+By law in the UK, most employees are entitled to 5.6 weeks' (or 28 days’) statutory paid holiday, per year

 What are the barriers for small businesses wanting to write an annual leave policy?

-Flexibility versus consistency:
+Flexibility versus consistency

-• Balancing flexibility with the importance of consistent operations is a common challenge for small businesses.
+Balancing flexibility with the importance of consistent operations is a common challenge for small businesses.
 You need to strike a balance between accommodating individual employee needs and ensuring that your business can function.
 (Check out our hybrid working policy template for more information on this)

-Employee satisfaction:
+Employee satisfaction

-Integration with other policies:
+Integration with other policies

-Technology limitations:
+Technology limitations

-Accrual and tracking:
+Accrual and tracking

 How should you manage annual leave?

-For our first three years, we offered ‘unlimited holiday’ to all employees because we felt that extending this amount of trust invited them to take ownership of the company's future.
+For our first three years, we offered ‘unlimited holiday’ to all our employees because we felt that extending this level of trust invited them to take ownership of the company's future.
 Unlimited holiday works for some of the big companies and sounds great in theory, but in practice, it just didn’t work at Charlie.
 And we felt that after three years we’d given it a pretty good shot!

 Off the back of what we learned during our unlimited leave trial, we created our current holiday policy and we now offer every member of our team 25 days’ leave, plus the bank holidays.
 As part of this, we recommend that our employees take five days off work every quarter, but obviously we can’t enforce this.

-Our current annual leave policy feels like a good fit for our business and our team, but as we’re always innovating we decided to roll out our 9-day fortnight in 2021.
+Our current annual leave policy feels like a good fit for the business and our team, but as we’re always innovating we decided to roll out our 9-day fortnight in 2021.
 So in addition to our 25 days plus bank holidays, everyone at Charlie now has every other Friday off.

 There are many reasons we moved to a 9-day fortnight, and we tracked and measured success over a trial period before making it a permanent policy.